BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 ## [*Preview*: in final editing]

-I was attempting to assist on an open-source project when was stopped short by this (names have been changed):
+I was attempting to assist on an open-source project when I was stopped short by this (names have been changed):

 ```python